Richie Boucher: Personal life

 He is married to Sandra Boucher, has two children, Katie and Keith and lives in Clontarf, Dublin.
 He is a first cousin of Eamon Delaney (their mothers were sisters).
 A rugby fan, he trains a children's rugby team.

 His basic salary is €690,000 (The Irish Government put a €500,000 salary cap on chief executives of state-guaranteed banks).
 Additionally, among other benefits, he has an annual car cash allowance of €34,000, and receives free tax advice in accordance with executive levels.
 The employment contract includes a permanent gagging clause.

-As at 31 December 2009 he had €946,000 in loans from the Bank of Ireland, with €708,000 described as "other loans" and €235,000 in mortgage loans.
+As of 31 December 2009 he had €946,000 in loans from the Bank of Ireland, with €708,000 described as "other loans" and €235,000 in mortgage loans.
 In April 2010, following contact between the Taoiseach's department and the bank he waived his option to retire on pension at 55 and thus removed the need to top up his pension by €1.5m.